straut12/sj4u-gh/_pages/ref/coding/python.md

 nav: false
 toc: true
 ---
-- On Linux systems I use the built-in Python (I do not use anaconda)
+- On Linux systems I normally use the built-in Python (I only install anaconda for jupyter notebook functions.  ```source <PATH_TO_CONDA>/bin/activate``` to use anaconda env and ```conda deactivate``` to go back to std env)
-- For Windows I use Anaconda.
+- For Windows I use Anaconda for python/jupyter notebooks.
 The Anaconda Navigator has a gui with options to create environments and install python packages.
 - For Windows/wsl be sure to run a ```sudo apt-get update``` and ```sudo apt install python3-pip``` to make sure you have all the Python tools installed.

 # OOP vs Procedural